malties/carSteeringAlgorithm/code-of-conduct.md

 ## How to plan to collaborate

+We plan on using a more Waterfall style of of development for this project, as opposed to an agile method, so following this we will create an initial plan that we intend to use for the duration of this project, which will not change significantly with the exception of if our decided method will not work, not a good implementation, etc.
 We plan on using pair programming as a way of collaboration.
 Both pairs would communicate with each other to keep track of the progress of the project.
 A meeting is held per each assignment or problem, where we would break down the assignment into subproblems or tasks, and each pair assigns themselves to tasks and responsibilities.

 ## How do we ensure that everyone in our group stays informed about the individual contributions?